libertymutual/herman/README.md

 ## Background

 Herman was created due to a need to deploy Docker containers to ECS for a team within Liberty Mutual group.
-Herman is a Bamboo plugin provides a standard way for teams to deploy containers to ECS and provision AWS resources (such as RDS instances, S3 buckets, etc) using a deployment task in Bamboo.
-Herman will read a deployment configuration YML file and handle making calls to the AWS endpoints to create or modify resources as needed.
+Herman is a Bamboo plugin that provides a standard way for teams to deploy containers to ECS and provision AWS resources (such as RDS instances, S3 buckets, etc) using a deployment task in Bamboo.
+Herman will read a deployment configuration YML file and handle making calls to AWS APIs to create or modify resources as needed.
 For example:

 ``` java